FAQ:Recording - Troubleshooting

 - Recording computer playback: See the special help for Windows, OS X or Linux.

-Why do I get a periodic noise every 6 - 12 seconds?
+Why do I get a periodic noise every 6 - 12 seconds when recording?

 Audacity writes to disk roughly every 6 or 12 seconds, depending on your preferences settings.
 If you hear a funny noise in the background that's relatively consistent every 6 - 12 seconds, it means that your soundcard is picking up the noise from your hard drive.